-For a Limited Time, Small Businesses Can Refinance Existing Fixed Assets Under the 504 Loan Program.
+Small Businesses Can Refinance Commercial Mortgage and Other Business Debt Under the SBA 504 Loan Program.

 - 504 loan proceeds are to be used to refinance qualified debt with no money going toward expansion.

 - For borrowers that refinance only long-term fixed asset debt (no cash out), the maximum LTV is 90% of the fair market value of the eligible fixed asset(s).